FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 What Is The Process For Ketamine Treatment?

 After consultation by one of our physicians, we will prepare an individualized treatment plan for your particular diagnosis.
 The induction or stabilization phase usually consists of 3 hours of psychedelic integration coaching and 6 one-hour ketamine infusion sessions.
 Prior to starting your infusion treatment, you will spend 1 hour with our specialized ketamine integration coaches to prepare you for your first infusion.
 During this hour, you will set goals, intentions, and learn what to expect during the ketamine treatment process.
 Our clinic uses ketamine as a catalyst for change.
 We will teach you a series of life skills necessary to assist you in healing from your past traumas.
-We’re aiming to fix the root causes of depression, anxiety, PTSD, or substance abuse.
+We’re aiming to fix the root causes of depression, anxiety, or PTSD.
 Your ketamine sessions will open up your subconscious to allow you to address and move on from these past issues.
 Our coaches will assist you in unpacking and resolving all of this.
 We believe that the pathway to achieving long-term success and inner peace is to heal from within.
 Every single aspect of our process is designed to inspire your inner healing journey.
 Most of our patients report feeling significant improvement of their symptoms by the third infusion, and more than 70% by the fourth.
 There are even some patients who report feeling relief after only one infusion.
 Regardless of the timeline, our patients that complete the full program report life-changing and often life-saving results.

 Once patients complete their initial stabilization infusions, they will begin a maintenance phase.
 Maintenance varies from patient to patient.
 Some patients require more frequent infusions than others.
 It is important to remember that our patients will work closely with our doctors to ensure their infusion path is right for them every step of the way.